Trump’s Win Means It’s Time for California to Leave the US, Group Says

 “Liberals in California are saying, ‘I guess America really did select this guy,’” Evans said.
 “Now the message has completely changed for the first time in eight years.
 Now they recognize this is Trump’s America.”

-Meanwhile, opponents like Hank Campbell, the founder of the nonprofit Science 2.0 and published writer, see problems with the idea.
+Opponents like Hank Campbell, founder of the nonprofit Science 2.0 and a published writer, see problems with the idea.

-“The problem for #CalExit progressives is that 80% of California’s geography (e.g. resources and food) want to secede from coastal progressives,” Campbell wrote on X Nov.
+“The problem for #CalExit progressives is that 80% of California’s geography (e.g. resources and food) want to secede from coastal progressives,” Campbell wrote on social media platform X on Nov.
 12.

 Darel Paul, a professor of political science at Williams College in Massachusetts, said the last California secession failed largely because of a lack of a shared state identity.